Menu Close

 Heaven and Hell are religious constructs used by clerics to keep asses in the pews and money in the offering plates.
 Heaven is the proverbial carrot, and Hell is the stick.
 Since these places do not exist, I need not fear spending eternity in the Lake of Fire being tortured by God for my unbelief.

 While I am confident that Christianity is untrue, I remain open to evidence that suggests otherwise.
 It’s doubtful that any such evidence is forthcoming.
 Christian theologians and apologists have been making the case for Christianity for 2,000 years.
 I suspect everything that can be said, has been said.
-Solomon was right when he said, “there’s nothing new under the sun.”
+Solomon was right when he said, “There’s nothing new under the sun.”
 Countless Christian apologists have stopped by this site to ply their apologetical skills, hoping to reclaim Bruce, the atheist, for Jesus and perhaps save a few of his “followers.”
 Every one of them has left frustrated that their super-duper, clever, sophisticated arguments failed to win anyone to their cause.
 Why?
 Same shit, new day.

-I am sixty-three years old.
+I am sixty-seven years old.
 In poor health, struggling just to make it to the next day, I know that I shall die sooner, and not later.
 Maybe I will live twenty more years.
 I doubt it.
 Dealing with chronic illnesses and unrelenting pain wears me out.
 There could come a day when I have had enough and I put an end to my struggle.
 Or, I could have a stroke, heart attack, cancer, or die from a hematoma on my brain from being clocked with a Lodge cast iron skillet by my wife.
 Or I could trip over toys left on the floor by one of my grandchildren, breaking my neck.
 The death possibilities are endless.
 Cheerful thoughts, people, cheerful thoughts. 🙂

 The question posed to me presupposes that I will have a terminal illness that makes me bedridden, affording me the opportunity to repent of my sins and ask Jesus to save me.
-On that day, will I have the courage of my convictions and remain true to atheism, or will I pray the sinner’s prayer just in case that Christianity is true?
+On that day, will I have the courage of my convictions and remain true to atheism, or will I pray the sinner’s prayer just in case Christianity is true?

-The pattern of my life suggests that I will remain true to my convictions; that I will die, not with the name of Jesus on my lips, but that of my wife and family.
-I have no doubt that upon hearing of my soon demise, Evangelical evangelizers will seek me out, hoping to get one last word in for Jesus.
+The pattern of my life suggests that I will remain true to my convictions; that I will die, not with the name of Jesus on my lips, but that of my partner and family.
+I do not doubt that upon hearing of my soon demise, Evangelical evangelizers will seek me out, hoping to get one last word in for Jesus.
 Ceiling prayers will be uttered by Christians, pleading with God to save the vile, wretched, sinful atheist Bruce Gerencser.
 Will these efforts have their desired effect?
 I doubt it.
 The fact remains that I deconverted because Christianity no longer made any sense to me.
 I came to see that the central claims of Christianity were false.
 Intellectually, I simply don’t buy what Christians are selling.
 Since it is highly doubtful that any new evidence is forthcoming, I see no reason for me to change my mind on my deathbed.

 Let me conclude this post with an excerpt from Lawrence Krauss’ New Yorker article titled, The Fantasy of the Deathbed Conversion: